 Should you read John Connolly’s Charlie Parker novels?

 For me, the answer is an unqualified “yes”.
 They are intriguing, entertaining and sometimes laugh-out-loud funny.
 A complete list of the novels is here.
 My only tip would be that although the first book, Every Dead Thing, was a big hit, I found it hard to get into, with an immense amount going on and multiple plot lines.
 The second book, Dark Hollow, worked better for me; and the third, The Killing Kind, kept me up late to find out what happened next.
 So if you are a Charlie Parker novice, you may want to consider not starting with the first book in the series.
 Indeed, if you read Every Dead Thing later, once you’ve become familiar with the protagonist, it will give you the dubious pleasure of learning exactly what ghastly fate befell Parker’s wife and child in the opening chapters of the series.

 John Connolly with a copy of my Berlin thriller “Blood Summit“, which he kindly read and described as “hugely entertaining”

 Finally, I should record that I found John Connolly a thoroughly decent bloke, excellent company and apparently unaffected by his fame and success.
 We enjoyed a splendid beer afterwards in the 7th District of Vienna (step forward, the Ungar Grill).
-John even, with what struck me as extreme generosity, bought a copy of my Berlin thriller Blood Summit.
+John even bought a copy of my Berlin thriller Blood Summit.
 Now that is class.

 John Connolly on “Blood Summit”

 John Connolly kindly described my own thriller Blood Summit as “hugely entertaining”.
-Click on the picture below to read what other readers thought about it.
+Is he right?
+Click on the picture below to see what other readers thought.